 Our curriculum is made up of all the activities that we plan in order to promote pupils’ learning and personal growth and development.
+Our curriculum drivers are opportunities and possibilities.

 It includes not only the formal elements of learning but also the range of extra-curricular activities that the school organises in order to enrich the experiences of the children.
 It also includes the ‘hidden curriculum’, or what the children learn from the way they are treated and the behaviour expectations within the school.